zyaustinli/fitfind/README.md

 #### Product Details
 - Click on any product card to open a detailed modal
 - View larger images, full descriptions, and all available information
-- Direct links to purchase from the original retailer
+- Links to purchase from Google Shopping

 ## API Endpoints